NinetiesPaul/webschool/README.md

 # WebSchool
-Simple web system for small school management.
-Made in vanilla PHP with no frameworks and some libraries from composer.
+WebSchool is a simple web application for small school management.

+Project running on Docker, pure PHP, MySQL and using some libraries from Composer.

 ### Project running on:
 ```PHP 7.2```